-This Sweet and Sour Chicken is an easy, 25-minute Chinese stir fry recipe with pineapple, bell pepper, and the most delicious sweet and tangy sauce!
+This Sweet and Sour Chicken is an easy, 25-minute Chinese-inspired stir fry recipe with pineapple, bell pepper, and the most delicious sweet and tangy sauce!
 It’s gluten-free and so much better and cheaper than take-out – serve it with cooked rice, noodles, or on lettuce wraps.

 The chicken is seasoned with soy sauce and spices, then coated in cornstarch and pan-fried until crispy.
 Then, it’s mixed with sautéed peppers, onions, and pineapple, along with the most delicious sweet and sour sauce made with ingredients you probably already have in your pantry.

 You can serve it over rice or noodles, eat it plain, or eat it on cool, refreshing lettuce wraps.